Physically Based Sky

 The Physically Based Sky’s atmosphere is composed of two types of particles:

-- Monochromatic aerosol particles with anisotropic Mie scattering.
+- Aerosol particles with anisotropic Mie scattering.
 You can use aerosols to model pollution, height fog, or mist.

 Using Physically Based Sky